-Look for a pair that fits you, while wearing the socks you plan to hike in.
+Look for a pair that fits you while wearing the socks you plan to hike in.
 You'll also want to break them in by wearing them for 20 miles or so before your hike to ensure they don't need to be exchanged for a slightly different size.

 Whether you use a water bladder (Camelback or other brand) or a canteen, water will be your best friend on the trail.
 If you're going for multiple days and are anywhere other than the driest of deserts, you won't be able to carry all your water with you right from the start.

-You need water or else you die.
-Water is the source for healthiness and number 1 on the survival guide.
+You need water, or else you die.
+Water is the source for healthiness and is number 1 on the survival guide.

 I recommend looking at the forecast and packing for 20 degrees warmer and colder.
-Bring extra layers to pack on as well as lightweight outer layers for rain or snow.
+Bring extra layers to pack on, as well as lightweight outer layers for rain or snow.

 You don't have to be a field medic to carry some basic lifesaving supplies.
-There are dozens of manufacturers of first aid kits out there and all you need to do is decide the one that fits your knowledge and needs.
-Make sure you have both trauma supplies (bandages and tape) as well as medications (Tylenol and antiseptic pads). - Finch
+There are dozens of manufacturers of first-aid kits out there, and all you need to do is decide on the one that fits your knowledge and needs.
+Make sure you have both trauma supplies, such as bandages and tape, as well as medications like Tylenol and antiseptic pads.

-In case you get hurt or somebody gets hurt, they WILL need the First Aid Kit or else they'll be consequences... - JaysTop10List
+In case you get hurt, or somebody else gets hurt, they will need the first-aid kit, or else there will be consequences.

 From snack bars to dehydrated meals, food can be more than comfort after a day on the trail.
-If you get stuck in the wild it can save your life.
+If you get stuck in the wild, it can save your life.
 Make sure you have enough variety in your meals to cover your caloric, nutritional, and taste needs.

 Not every hike involves a trail.
-Even if it does, researching distances, waypoints, and landmarks can let you know how far you've gone and what;s in store ahead.
-You can carry GPS devices, maps and compasses, mobile phones (if you get a signal otherwise leave it in the car) or just well-researched information in your head.
+Even if it does, researching distances, waypoints, and landmarks can let you know how far you've gone and what's in store ahead.
+You can carry GPS devices, maps and compasses, mobile phones (if you get a signal.
+Otherwise, leave it in the car), or just well-researched information in your head.
 Know where you need to be and when you should be there.

-Not all areas allow campfires but when it becomes an emergency to cook food or provide warmth, you should know how to start a fire out of what's available.
+Not all areas allow campfires, but when it becomes an emergency to cook food or provide warmth, you should know how to start a fire out of what's available.
 Bringing a lighter or matches might not always be enough if they get wet or it's windy.
-There are a dozen or more ways to start a fire and each one requires a slightly different skillset and tool kit. - Finch
+There are a dozen or more ways to start a fire, and each one requires a slightly different skill set and toolkit.

-Chances are, the people you'll meet in the backcountry are going to be responsible and kind but, you never know what you'll run into.
+Chances are, the people you'll meet in the backcountry are going to be responsible and kind, but you never know what you'll run into.
 Having a good, fixed-blade knife can be both a mental security measure as well as a versatile piece of equipment to help with anything around camp.